Subgraph probability of random graphs with specified degrees and applications to chromatic number and connectivity: Introduction

 \subsection{Degree sequences satisfying $J(\bfd)=o(M)$}

 A rich family of degree sequences satisfies the condition $J(\bfd)=o(M)$ for which we may apply the probabilities in Theorems~\ref{thm:conditional} and~\ref{thm:joint}.
 For instance, it covers all regular sublinear degree sequences, i.e.\ $d_i=d$ for all $i$ and $d=o(n)$.
 We give two additional examples below that might be of interest in applications. \begin{itemize} \item $\Delta=o(n)$ and a linear (in $n$) number of vertices have degree $\Omega(\Delta)$. \item $\bfd$ is composed of i.i.d.\ power-law variables of exponent $\tau>2$, conditioned to even sum. \end{itemize} The reader may wonder what types of degree sequences do not satisfy $J(\bfd)=o(M)$.
 Certainly, regular degree sequences with linear degrees do not satisfy this condition.
-More generally, if there is a linear (in $n$) number of vertices with degree $\Theta(n)$, then that degree sequence does not satisfy $J(\bfd)=o(M)$.
+More generally, if there is a linear (in $n$) number of vertices with degree $\Theta(n)$, then that degree sequence does not satisfy $J(\bfd)=o(M)$. \fix{There are certainly also examples where the maximum degree is sublinear; for instance, consider $\bfd$ where $\Delta$ vertices have degree $\Delta$, where $\Delta^2=\Omega(n)$, and the remaining vertices all have degree $O(1)$.}

 We will prove Theorems~\ref{thm:conditional} and~\ref{thm:joint} in Section~\ref{sec:probabilities}.
 The proof of Theorem~\ref{thm:chrom} will be given in Section~\ref{sec:chrom} and the proofs for Theorems~\ref{thm:small} and~\ref{thm:H} will be presented in Section~\ref{sec:connectivity}.